Tracing and Reversing Edits in LLMs: Reversing Edits

 \subsection{Analysis of Rank-One Approximations}

 Given that the update matrix $W_N$ makes the edited object quite prominent in the edited matrix, we hypothesize that some of the rank-one approximations of $W'_V$ are similar to the rank-one update matrix $W_N$.
 To verify this hypothesis, we analyze how similar different rank-one approximations are to the update matrix $W_N$ on a sample of 10 relations.
 The row vectors of each rank-one matrix can have at most two directions.
-As proxy for similarity, we use the maximum cosine similarity value among the rows of $W_{N_i}$ and $\tilde{W'}_{V_i}^{(k)}$ for different $k$ values.
+As proxy for similarity, we use the maximum cosine similarity value among the rows of $W_{N}$ and $\tilde{W'}_{V}^{(k)}$ for different $k$ values.
 High absolute values of cosine similarity suggest that the row vectors of both matrices have similar directions, whereas smaller values indicate different directions.

-\paragraph{Results.} We show the results in Fig.~\ref{fig:svd_analysis} (extended by standard deviations in Tab.~\ref{tab:svd_analysis} in the appendix).
+\paragraph{Results.} We show the results in Fig.~\ref{fig:svd_analysis} (extended by standard deviations in App.
+Tab.~\ref{tab:svd_analysis}).
 The results show very high similarity (0.98) between the update matrix and the $k=1$ approximation for GPT2-XL.
 For larger $k$ values the similarity drops significantly.
 For GPT-J, the similarity with $k=1$ is lower (0.77), but we have a moderate similarity (0.45) with $k=2$.
 Here too, the similarity values drop when $k>2$.
 For LLAMA3, the values are much lower (0.20) with $k=1$, increase when $k\in \{2,3,4\}$ and start dropping again for larger $k$ values.
-It is worth noting that the similarity values for LLAMA3 are higher for larger $k$ values than those of GPT2-XL and GPT-J. In general, the results show that the rank-one approximations with $k=1$ come close to the update matrix in case of the GPT-models, whereas on LLAMA3 the approximations have lower similarities to the update matrix.
+For QWEN, we observe the same pattern as with GPT-J but with lower similarity values.
+This suggests that for GPT-models, the single rank-one approximation with the top singular value encodes the edit, whereas for LLAMA3, a combination of rank-one approximations from top singular values encodes the edit.
+In general, the results show that the rank-one approximations with $k=1$ come close to the update matrix in case of the GPT-models, whereas on LLAMA3 and QWEN the approximations have lower similarities to the update matrix.